-Customer: General Motors (CAMI) Role: Machine Vision Control Engineer Via: Ascension Automation Solutions Location: Ingersoll Timeline: Aug 2024 – Apr 2025
+Customer: General Motors (CAMI) Role: Machine Vision Control Engineer Via: Ascension Automation Solutions Location: Ingersoll, Ontario Timeline: Aug 2024 – Apr 2025

 The Challenge

-EV battery production was ramping fast.
-Vision systems were a bottleneck.
+EV battery production was ramping fast and vision systems were a bottleneck:

 - Low throughput (~5 packs/shift)